AlexeiRozhenko/AlexeiRozhenko/README.md

 ![Header](GitHub_icon-1.png)

 ### About me:
-1. Experience of working as an independent DS researcher for **more than 2 years** 🚀
+1. Experience of working as an independent DS researcher for **more than 2 years** ✨
-2. Having **more than 20 Q-1 publications** (WoS, Scopus) 💡
+2. Having **h-index 4** with top-tier Q1/Q2 papers 💡
-3. Making the ML-based web application for **China Oilfield Services Limited (COSL)** ✨
-4. After realizing that a global **AI-tization is inevitable** yet a thrilling journey, I became a Data Scientist 👨‍💻
+3. After realizing that a global **AI-tization is inevitable** yet a thrilling journey, I became a Data Scientist 👨‍💻

 ### My stack: